Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 formed, and it displays the users detected to be imported.
 After a confirmation, the import is done and the users are added to the project.
-The system doesn't perform the import in case of error (unknown user, user not recorded in SYS\_PRODUCT\_NAME, user not active, unknown email address, etc.) If a user is two times in the file, only one user is added and there is no error.
+The system doesn't perform the import in case of error (unknown user, user not recorded in |SYSPRODUCTNAME|, user not active, unknown email address, etc.) If a user is two times in the file, only one user is added and there is no error.